This is How Beauty Standards Differ Around the World

 Stretching it out in BurmaSome rituals of beauty have more to do with tradition than anything else.
 As in the case among the Kayan tribe of Burma, where, from early childhood, women stack brass coils around their neck for the illusion of length.
 Over time, as more coils are added, the shoulders are pushed down and the neck is in fact lengthened, something that is seen as a tool to attract men of the tribe and a controversial draw for tourism in recent years.

 More to love in MauritaniaContrary to Western pressures, many African countries such as Mauritania and Nigeria view overweight women as the most sought-after, while the slimmer few are considered undesirable and encouraged to gain weight.

-Instead of booking a one-way ticket, try giving yourself a pass every now and then and indulging in whatever it is you’re craving.
-One thing the Mauritanians are definitely right about --there is something undeniably sexy about curves you can hold on to!
+Try giving yourself a pass every now and then and indulging in whatever it is you’re craving.
+One thing the Mauritanians are definitely right about: there is something undeniably sexy about curves you can hold on to!